videolan/x265/doc/reST/cli.rst

 .. option:: --chromalocs <0..5>

 	Specify chroma sample location for 4:2:0 inputs.
-Default undefined
+Default undefined Consult the HEVC specification for a description of these values.

 .. option:: --timinginfo, --no-timinginfo

-	Add timing information (fps, timebase) to the VUI.
+	Add timing information to the VUI.
+This is identical to the timing info reported in the PPS header but is sometimes required.
 Default disabled

 Debugging options
 =======================================